kHarshit/kHarshit.github.io/_posts/2024-06-07-matrix-multiplication-cuda.md

 layout: post
 title: "Matrix Multiplication in CUDA"
 date: 2024-06-07
-categories: [CUDA, Machine Learning, Optimization, PyTorch]
+categories: [CUDA, Deep Learning, Optimization, LLM]
 ---

 Matrix multiplication is at the heart of deep learning.
-In this evolving world of LLMs, fast and efficient matrix multiplications are required.
+In this evolving world of LLMs, the need for fast and efficient matrix multiplications is paramount.
 Nvidia CUDA allows you to perform matrix operations on GPU in a faster way.

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) model.
 CUDA programming model provides an abstraction of GPU architecture (API for GPUs).

+In this blog post, we will explore how to implement matrix multiplication using CUDA.
+We will start with a naive implementation on the CPU and then demonstrate how to significantly speed up the process using CUDA.

 ## Naive C++ Implementation on CPU